husarion/rosbot-autonomy/README.md

 1. **ROSbot Platform & ROS Driver**

-    This demo is prepared for the **ROSbot Series** (ROSbot XL, ROSbot 3 / 3 PRO, ROSbot 2R / 2 PRO).
+    This demo is prepared for the **ROSbot Series**.
 This version is prepared to work with [rosbot](https://snapcraft.io/rosbot) ROS driver snap.
 To install snap follow the information in snapcraft.

 2. **Robot Configuration**